swocketing/swocketing/README.md

 i dont like sitting alone (i know its dumb) if u see me sitting alone pls sit with me! im super friendly and i need more friends.
 (C + H IS ALWAYS WELCOME EVEN THO I DONT HAVE IT IN MY NAME!!!!!)

-i usually sit w my friends (sling , bryce , ren , scythe and a lot more!) if u see me sitting w them u can totally talk to me! i dont mind whatsoever
+i usually sit w my friends (sling ,  ren , scythe and a lot more!) if u see me sitting w them u can totally talk to me! i dont mind whatsoever

 i have social anxiety so if i dont talk to u first please int w me!! im super anxious and if u see me in the phighting area looking at u its probably bc i think ur pony is pretty,,